tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   **Answer:** A FinTech SDK might provide a function that calculates Sharpe ratios, which means users would not need to create this functionality themselves; they'd be able to use the SDK to extract historical stock data AND calculate Sharpe ratios.
 The requests library would only support data extraction.

-Explain to students that in the FinTech industry, they will face APIs that provide SDKs and some others that not.
+Explain to students that in the FinTech industry, they will face APIs that provide SDKs and others that do not.
 That's why they need to understand how to access an API via a request URL using the Python requests library, and how to install and operate an SDK.

 Ask students if there are any questions before moving on.